-A significant portion of our total outstanding shares is restricted from immediate resale but may be sold into the market in the near future, which could cause the market price of our common stock to decline significantly, even if our business is doing well.
+A significant portion of our total outstanding shares may be sold into the market without restriction, which could cause the market price of our common stock to decline significantly, even if our business is doing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
-These sales, upon the expiration of the market standoff and lock-up agreements executed in connection with our IPO, the early release of these agreements or the perception in the market that the holders of a large number of shares of our common stock intend to sell shares, could reduce the market price of our common stock.
-As of March 31, 2021 we have 26,694,379 shares of our common stock outstanding.
-Of these shares, the 9,660,000 shares we sold in IPO in December 2020, may be sold in the public market immediately, unless purchased by our affiliates.
-The remaining 17,034,379 shares, or 63.8% of our outstanding shares as of March 31, 2021, are currently prohibited or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us, or lock-up agreements entered into by our stockholders with the underwriters.
-However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, prohibitions and restrictions on the sale of these shares in the public market will be lifted beginning June 9, 2021.
-Goldman Sachs & Co.
-LLC, BofA Securities, Inc. and Evercore Group L.L.C. may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements at any time and for any reason.
-Shares issued upon the exercise of stock options outstanding under our equity incentive plans, or pursuant to future awards granted under those plans, will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act of 1933, as amended (the "Securities Act").
+These sales or the perception in the market that the holders of a large number of shares of our common stock intend to sell shares, could reduce the market price of our common stock.
+As of June 30, 2021, we have 26,891,857 shares of our common stock outstanding.
+Of these shares, the 9,660,000 shares we sold in IPO in December 2020, are freely tradable in the public market, unless purchased by our affiliates.
+In addition to these shares, any shares of common stock issued upon the exercise of stock options outstanding under our equity incentive plans or employee stock purchase plans, or pursuant to future awards granted under those plans, will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules and applicable laws.

-Moreover, holders of an aggregate of 11.6 million shares of our common stock have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We have registered all shares of common stock that we may issue under our equity compensation plans.
-These shares can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in our final prospectus related to our IPO.
+Moreover, holders of an aggregate of 11.6 million shares of our common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+If we were to register these shares, they could be immediately sold even if held by an affiliate.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.